NonProjects/tgbox/docs/examples.rst

             # couple of seconds.
 See help(make_basekey).
             basekey = make_basekey(p)

-            # Opening & decrypting LocalBox.
-You
+            # This will open & decrypt LocalBox
-            # can also specify MainKey instead BaseKey
+            # on the tgbox.defaults.DEF_TGBOX_NAME
+            # path.
+You can change it with the
+            # "tgbox_db_path" keyword argument
             dlb = await get_localbox(basekey)

             # Getting DecryptedRemoteBox